Archanciel/audio_download_extract/README.md

 ### Playlist title examples
 My playlist title
-*For each video contained in the playlist, its audio track will be downloaded fully.*
+*For each video contained in the playlist, its audio track will be downloaded integrally, with no extraction/suppression.*

 My two video playlist title (**e**0:0:20-0:02:45)
 *Here, for the first video, the audio portion starting at 20 seconds and ending at 2 minutes 45 seconds will be extracted (meaning of the **e** - **extract** letter).
-The audio of the second video wil be kept unmodified.*
+The audio of the second video will be kept unmodified.*

 My two video multiple extract playlist title (**e**0:0:20-0:02:45 **e**1:22:45-1:25:0) (**e**0:0:0-0:05:45 **e**0:22:45-**e**)
 *Here, for the first video, two audio parts will be extracted.
 Same thing for